smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 SmartAnthill protocol stack consists of the following protocols:

+* **Zepto VM**.
+Essentially a byte-code interpreter, where byte-code is optimized for exteremely resource-constrained devices.
+Zepto VM handles generic commands and routes device-specific commands to device-specific plug-ins.

 * **SACCP** – SmartAnthill Command&Control Protocol.
 Corresponds to Layer 7 of OSI/ISO network model.
-On the SmartAnthill Device side, is implemented by Zepto VM, which handles generic commands and routes device-specific commands to device-specific plug-ins.

 * **SAGDP** – SmartAnthill Guaranteed Delivery Protocol.
 Belongs to Layer 5 of OSI/ISO network model.
 Provides guaranteed command/reply delivery.
 Flow control is implemented, but is quite rudimentary (only one outstanding packet is normally allowed for each virtual link, see details below).
 On the other hand, SAGDP provides efficient support for scenarios such as temporary disabling receiver on the SmartAnthill Device side; such scenarios are very important to ensure energy efficiency.